SainsburyWellcomeCentre/crabs-exploration/README.md

 `crabs` uses neural networks to detect and track multiple crabs in the field.
 The detection model is based on the [Faster R-CNN](https://arxiv.org/abs/1506.01497) architecture.
 The tracking model is based on the [SORT](https://github.com/abewley/sort) tracking algorithm.

-The package supports Python 3.9 or 3.10, on Linux and MacOS.
+The package supports Python 3.9 or 3.10, and is tested on Linux and MacOS.

-Running `crabs` on a machine with a dedicated graphics device is highly recommended.
-This usually means an NVIDIA GPU or Apple M1 chip.
+We highly recommend running `crabs` on a machine with a dedicated graphics device, such as an NVIDIA GPU or an Apple M1+ chip.

 ### Installation